ovsilya/CBC-news-RAG/README.md

 ```bash
 python app.py
 ```
-The default query in `app.py` is "Summarize this article for a Twitter post: 1.6590078".
-Modify the `user_message` variable in `app.py` to test other queries, such as:
-- News: "What’s the latest on Canadian politics?"
-- Guidelines: "What’s CBC’s policy on anonymous sources?"

 ### Demo
 Below is a short GIF demonstrating the chatbot in action, showing a sample query and its JSON response in the terminal.